Opdex/opdex-docs.github.io/docs/governance-protocol/index.markdown

 nav_order: 4
 ---

-Learn how the Opdex governance contracts power the governance protocol.
+Learn the technical details about how the Opdex governance contracts power the governance protocol.